reactive-firewall/multicast/docs/Environment_Configuration.md

 ### Group Configuration

 - Must be valid multicast addresses (224.0.0.0/4)
-- Invalid addresses trigger warning and fall back to default
+- Invalid addresses trigger a warning and fall back to default
 - Example:

   ```python